Alimony and Spousal Support in SC

 - Reimbursement – To reimburse the other spouse for things like paying for the other spouses advanced college degree.

-If you are facing divorce, Nathan Sheldon can help with the entire divorce process, including alimony.
+If you are facing divorce, Nathan Sheldon can help with the entire divorce process.

-Financial situations, living arrangements and other circumstances with you or your ex-spouse could lead a family court judge to reconsider alimony amounts.
-Only periodic (permanent) and rehabilitation alimony can be modified after a divorce is final.
+Changes in taxable income, living arrangements and other circumstances could lead a family court judge to reconsider alimony amounts.
+Only periodic (permanent) and rehabilitation can be modified after a divorce is final.
 If you are involved in either side of an attempt to modify alimony, you may need the help of an attorney.